Book Pipeline Competition

 – Industry circulation to over 200 companies searching for new literary material

-– Additional one-on-one development assistance and consultation from Script Pipeline executives
+– Additional one-on-one, long-term development assistance and consultation from Script Pipeline executives

 – Editorial write-up from Script Pipeline covering the material